givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by step - Big Compute.md

                 ]
     ```

-11. Save the JSON file by selecting Write Out by typing Control + O followed by Enter to leave the name set to pool.json
+11. Save the JSON file by selecting Write Out by typing Control + O followed by Enter to leave the name set to pool.json.
+Use Control + X to quit nano

 12. The template for the pool is now ready for use by an end user